Energy-Efficient Multiprocessor Scheduling for Flow Time and Makespan: Makespan Plus Energy

-From the proof of \thmref{pf}, we can see that the competitive ratio of \PF is dominated by the execution of sequential phases of the \PARSEQ jobs.
-Without knowing the jobs' future work, the best strategy for any online algorithm does seem to execute their sequential phases at the same rate.
-In the following theorem, we confirm the intuition by proving a matching lower bound for any semi-clairvoyant algorithm using sequential jobs only.
-This result suggests that \PF is asymptotically optimal with respect to the makespan plus energy.
+From the proofs of \thmreftwo{pf}{pfrelease}, we can see that the cost of the \PF algorithm when executing in WC mode can be amortized against the cost of the optimal offline scheduler.
+Hence, the competitive ratio of \PF comes primarily from the execution of the jobs in EP mode, during which sufficient processors are available.
+The strategy of \PF in this mode is to give each active job the same amount of power, thus reducing the jobs' unit-power span at the same rate.
+Without knowing the jobs' remaining characteristics, this strategy seems to provide an optimal solution for any online algorithm.
+In the next section, we confirm the intuition by proving a matching lower bound for any IP-clairvoyant algorithm, which shows that \PF is asymptotically optimal with respect to makespan plus energy.